 Fairness and Bias in Machine Learning

-Topic modeling is an unsupervised machine learning technique used to reveal hidden themes from large datasets.
-A popular technique for topic modeling that provides a low-rank approximation of a matrix is nonnegative matrix factorization (NMF).
-My interests lie in studying variations of NMF and their applications to different settings.
+Topic modeling is an unsupervised machine learning technique used to reveal hidden patterns in large datasets.
+A popular approach for topic modeling that provides a low-rank approximation of a matrix is nonnegative matrix factorization (NMF).
+My work investigates NMF and its variants, including supervised and fairness-aware formulations, for different applications

 Data Completion Techniques

-Matrix completion is the task of imputing the missing entries of a partially observed matrix from a subset of known entries.
-Incomplete data is highly prevalent for a multitude of reasons.
-In today's data-driven world, data completion is essential, whether it is the main goal as in recommender systems or a pre-processing step for learning tasks.
+Matrix completion is the task of imputing missing entries of a partially observed matrix.
+Data completion is essential, whether as the main goal in recommender systems or as a pre-processing step for learning tasks.
 I have a general interest in matrix completion techniques and downstream tasks with incomplete data.
-My prior work presents an iterative method for low-rank matrix completion that takes into account sparsity-based structure in the missing entries.
+My prior work presents an iterative method for low-rank matrix completion that incorporates sparsity-based structure in the missing entries.

 Dimensionality Reduction Techniques

-Dimension reduction is the task of reducing the number of features in a dataset while best preserving certain aspects of the data.
-I have an interest in studying the fairness and unique properties of dimensionality reduction techniques.
-My prior work seeks to understand the classical Multidimensional Scaling (MDS) algorithm, a popular technique for pattern recognition problems and a visualization technique.
+Dimensionality reduction is the task of reducing the number of features in a dataset while best preserving certain aspects of the data.
+I have a general interest in dimensionality reduction techniques and studying their properties.
+My prior work seeks to understand the classical Multidimensional Scaling algorithm, a popular technique for pattern recognition and data visualization.
+I am also interested in fairer formulations for dimensionality reduction techniques.